socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

   * Install the Heroku Toolbelt (provides the "git" and "heroku" commands).
   * Logging in to Heroku.

+Ensure you have added your SSH keys to Heroku.
+Follow https://devcenter.heroku.com/articles/keys to upload your keys to Heroku.

 Setup Amazon S3
 ---------------